Web designers looking at computer screen inside agency office

 Here, you can see I’ve used an image of my dog as my new WordPress header logo

-Changing the Logo on a Non-standard WordPress Theme
+Changing the logo on a non-standard WordPress theme

-Most well-documented themes will have plenty of information available to help you change your WordPress header logo—either directly from the theme creators or from other members of the WordPress community.
+Most well-documented themes will have plenty of information available to help you change your WordPress header logo, either directly from the theme creators or from other members of the WordPress community.

-Changing the Logo on a Custom WordPress Theme
+Changing the logo on a custom WordPress theme

-Once you’re in the editor, locate the header file.
-Typically it’ll be named header.php or something similar.
-Within the file, identify the code that displays your logo.
-This will typically look like a small piece of HTML ending in .img.
+1. Once you’re in the editor, locate the header file.
+Typically, it’ll be named header.php or something similar.

-Now, grab the URL of your new logo file from the media library and replace the ‘src” attribute with that URL.
-Save your changes and check your homepage as well as a few of your interior pages to ensure the logo looks and fits well within the confines of your custom theme.
+4. Save your changes and check your homepage as well as a few of your interior pages to ensure the logo looks and fits well within the confines of your theme.

 If the logo looks as you intended, go ahead and make these changes on your live site.
 If not, you may consider hiring a WordPress developer to help you work through these changes.

-Common WordPress Logo Sizes
+Common WordPress logo sizes

 So, you’re ready to change your logo, you have a file with a transparent background ready to go, and you’re about to export the file.
 All you’re left to wonder is: What are the common WordPress logo sizes?